 AOS’ Approach to Dental Implants

-The implant center at AOS manages the care patients from all over central Illinois who are treated at our Peoria, Galesburg, and Macomb locations, making treatment with dental implants simple and convenient.
+The implant center at AOS manages the care patients from all over central Illinois who are treated at our Peoria, and Galesburg locations, making treatment with dental implants simple and convenient.

 Start by scheduling an appointment with our practice.
 During your visit, your AOS doctor will assess the area of concern and evaluate your needs.
 For example, if you have lost a tooth recently and require a replacement, your treatment will differ from a patient who has had a missing tooth for a number of years and may have experienced bone loss.

 Following your assessment, your doctor will prepare an individualized treatment plan and share the timeline for your care.
 Our practice believes that experts in each area should perform your dental work to provide the best outcome, which is why:

 - Our specialists in oral and maxillofacial procedures will plan and place your dental implants.

 - Your restorative doctor will fabricate and attach the new teeth or dentures.

 - The implant center will coordinate each visit and be your single best point of contact.

 What to Expect with Dental Implants for Crowns

 Patients treated in our Peoria, Galesburg and facilities may have several different treatments as part of their dental implant procedure, including: